sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Explicit conversion with casts
 - Mixing signed and unsigned types
 - Integer overflow, truncation, and floating-point precision
+- Floating-point comparison, accumulated error, and the special values `NaN` and infinity

+**Worked example:** a program in which a signed-unsigned comparison loops forever and a sum of decimal fractions fails an equality test, with both diagnosed and repaired.

 [🗒️Lecture Notes (HTML)](../files/c/Week_07_Type_Conversions.html)